5 Easy Tips to meet people as a Female Solo Traveler

 Most of these activities book more than one person on them so you are guaranteed to meet people.
 There is nothing quite like making a new friend as you kayak through rapids or bake a local dish in a new city.

-Once I’ve met other solo travelers, if we’ve hung out a few times and have similar interests or want to go to the same place, sometimes it’s easy to just travel along together for a while.
+I’ve met other solo travelers this way, and if we’ve hung out a few times and have similar interests or want to go to the same place, sometimes it’s easy to just travel along together for a while.

 Riding Petra, Jordan